yzhao20/MIT-Opencourse-6.0001/README.md

 #### MIT_opencourse_6.0001
 Hi Guys,

-As no solution available, please check out mine for the problems.
+As no official solution available, please check out mine.
 I would be happy to discuss the details if you have a different or more efficient solution.

 Thank you.